salehiac/LanguageGroundedQD/Readme.md

 Run the following commands, *using the archive generated at each step* as input to the next:
 ```
 cd src
-python3 dataset_tools.py --generate_archive --out_dir <some_path>  #this will use NoveltySearch to generate an archive of policies
+python3 -m scoop -n <num_processes> dataset_tools.py --generate_archive --out_dir <some_path>  #this will use NoveltySearch to generate an archive of policies.
+A good rule of thumb is to set num_processes to approximately the number of cores.
 python3 dataset_tools.py --fix_duplicates  --input_archive <path/to/generated_archive> --out_dir <some_path>
 python3 dataset_tools.py --input_archive <path/to/fixed_archive> --annotate_archive --out_dir <some_path>
 python3 dataset_tools.py --export_annotations --input_archive <path/to/annotated_archive> --out_dir <annotations_dir>